 The JJC Filter Adapter Ring is a very simple piece of kit that threads securely onto the outer thread of the X100 lens.
 All that’s left is to attach your preferred protective, polarising or ND filter to the adapter ring and you are ready to rock (we’ll cover filters in a moment).

 It’s made of a metal alloy that comes in black or silver and is designed to effectively match the look and finish of the X100.
 Plus, you can fit the X1o0 metal lens cap onto the adapter ring ensuring that your filter is protected.

-Having this inexpensive adapter ring (check the latest price here) will give you a little more protection to your fixed 23mm lens – remember if that lens gets scratched, you have to send the whole camera in for repair.
+Having this inexpensive adapter ring will give you a little more protection for your fixed 23mm lens – remember if that lens gets scratched, you have to send the whole camera in for repair.

 Fuji makes a range of protective filters to fit most of their lenses and filter thread diameters – but for the X100 series, they make the 49mm Protective Filter in both black and silver.

 This first-party protective filter is a premium product made from alloy and a glass lens that has Fuji’s Super EBC (Electron Beam Coating).

 What’s EBC, I hear you ask?
 It’s a multi-layer lens coating designed to improve light transmittance and prevent lens flare and ghosting.

 Aside from that, the filter gives you the assurance that you’ll not damage the precious front element of the X100 23mm lens – an item that’s not replaceable.